Skip to main contentSkip to footer content

 Graduate studies in biochemistry reflect the College’s interests in microbial, insect, bio-based fuel, and plant biochemistry.

 After completing a one-year sequence in general biochemistry, students select advanced courses from a range of offerings in chemistry, organismal biology and molecular biology.
-Advanced courses in biochemistry are available both at ESF and Syracuse University.
+In some cases, additional courses may be taken from Syracuse University.

 Environmental Chemistry (M.P.S., M.S., Ph.D.)

-The ESF program offering M.S. and Ph.D. degrees in chemistry with an emphasis in environmental chemistry is one of the few doctoral programs of its type within a chemistry department in the United States.
-The nine core faculty and two participating faculty make it one of the largest such programs in the world.
+ESF is one of the few institutions offering graduate degrees with an emphasis in environmental chemistry in the United States.
+The 13participating faculty make it one of the largest such programs in the world.

 Organic Chemistry of Natural Products (M.P.S., M.S., Ph.D.)

-Graduate students in organic chemistry of natural products take a one-year course sequence in mechanistic organic chemistry and another in synthetic organic chemistry.
-Additionally, one-semester courses are required in physical chemistry and the organic chemistry of natural products.
+Graduate students in organic chemistry of natural products take coursework in mechanistic organic chemistry, synthetic organic chemistry and the organic chemistry of natural products.

 Courses in biochemistry, inorganic chemistry, statistics and specialized courses in chemistry or biology may be arranged and selected by the student in consultation with faculty.

-Research in the field of organic chemistry of natural products takes three paths.
-These paths are the isolation and characterization of new natural substances; the synthesis of new or improved syntheses of better-known natural substances; and the study of the relation of molecular structure to biological response.
+Research in the field of organic chemistry of natural products includes the isolation and characterization of new natural substances; the synthesis of new or improved natural substances; and the study of the relation of molecular structure to biological response.
 Chemical research in each of these areas is coupled with biological testing.
 Research involving isolation and synthetic chemistry requires the student to develop expertise in separation techniques, such as the several methods of chromatography and spectrometric identification of molecules.
-Successful investigation in structure/activity relationships requires the student to become familiar with statistical methods of analysis.

 Polymer Chemistry (M.P.S., M.S., Ph.D.)

-Graduate students in polymer chemistry select their courses from a range of offerings in chemistry, chemical engineering, mathematics, physics, and other appropriate areas.
-These courses include the one-year sequence in the physical and organic chemistry of polymers and such additional courses as the student and advisor consider necessary.
+Graduate students in polymer chemistry take courses in the physical and organic chemistry of polymers and such additional courses as the student and advisor consider necessary, including from chemistry, chemical engineering, mathematics, physics, and other areas.

 Special topics in a spectrum of polymer fields are offered or can be arranged in consultation with the faculty.